fratrung/kubernetes-keystone-integration/README.md

   Read-only or limited service usage permissions.

 These groups are bound to the corresponding Kubernetes `Role` objects through `RoleBinding` resources, enabling RBAC enforcement based on OIDC group claims.
-- Once the setup is complete, the operator marks the Project as **Ready**, enabling the S4T Crossplane provider to manage the remote resource in Stack4things.
+- Once the RBAC setup is complete, the operator marks the Project as Ready, enabling the S4T Crossplane provider to manage the corresponding remote resources in Stack4Things.

 ---